 Lambda Chi Alpha — 515 West Jennison Street

-We have brothers who perform exceptionally in swimming, track, baseball, basketball, football, rugby, the wind ensemble, the jazz band, the glee club, Wamidan, Spanish club, the biology society and the chemistry club.
-We are the reigning IM football champions and are pursuing the overall IM championship.
+We have brothers who perform exceptionally in swimming, track, baseball, basketball, football, rugby, the wind ensemble, the jazz band, the glee club, Wamidan, Spanish club, the biology society, and the chemistry club.

-Contributing to the Crawfordsville community, the brothers of Lambda Chi Alpha frequently volunteer at the local Boys and Girls Club and Animal Shelter.
+Contributing to the Crawfordsville community, the brothers of Lambda Chi Alpha frequently volunteer at the local Boys and Girls Club and our local animal shelter.
 We also provide canned goods through the Lambda Chi Alpha national food drive, recognized by the fraternity on a national scale for our involvement.
 Members of Lambda Chi Alpha know how to keep busy and make a difference our campus and in the local community.

 Lambda Chi Alpha Leadership